cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 This data source is based on symptom surveys run by the Delphi group at Carnegie Mellon.
 Facebook directs a random sample of its users to these surveys, which are voluntary.
-Individual survey responses are held by CMU and are sharable with other health researchers under a data use agreement.
+Users age 18 or older are eligible to complete the surveys, and their survey responses are held by CMU and are sharable with other health researchers under a data use agreement.
 No individual survey responses are shared back to Facebook.
-See our [surveys page](https://covidcast.cmu.edu/surveys.html) for more detail about how the surveys work and how they are used outside the COVIDcast API.
+See our [surveys page](https://delphi.cmu.edu/covidcast/surveys/) for more detail about how the surveys work and how they are used outside the COVIDcast API.

 We produce several sets of signals based on the survey data, listed and